qnbs/Wiki-Compiler/README.md

 *   **Project Notes**: Each compilation includes a dedicated notes panel, perfect for jotting down ideas, creating an outline, or keeping a research diary.
 *   **Powerful Search**: Instantly search and browse Wikipedia articles with advanced sorting options.
 *   **Offline Article Archive**: Every article you view is automatically cached locally, creating a personal, searchable knowledge base that works anytime, anywhere.
-*   **Direct Content Editing**: Modify article text directly within the compiler to tailor content for your specific project.
+*   **Robust Rich-Text Editing**: Modify article text directly within the compiler using a powerful Tiptap-based editor.
 Changes are saved on a per-project basis.

 ### ✨ AI-Powered Research Assistant
 *   **Instant Insights**: Leverage Google's Gemini API to get an intelligent breakdown of any article.